apollographql/apollo-server/docs/source/api/apollo-server.md

 sidebar_title: apollo-server
 ---

-This API reference documents the exports from the `apollo-server`, and `apollo-server/{variant}` packages (e.g. `apollo-server/express`).
-Both the root module and the module sub-paths export the same functionality.
+This API reference documents the exports from the `apollo-server`.

 ## `ApolloServer`